-Treating Pressure Ulcers of the Foot
+Treating Pressure Injuries of the Foot

 Check the soles and insides of your shoes before putting them on.
 Remove any objects, such as pebbles.

 Do your best to control health problems that may affect your feet, such as diabetes and kidney disease.
 Eat right and exercise.
-If you are given medications, take them as directed.
+If you are given medicines, take them as directed.
 If you smoke, stop.
 Smoking reduces blood flow and slows healing.
 Limiting alcohol intake may also be helpful.

-Cleaning the Ulcer
+Cleaning the pressure injuries